rawiriblundell/wiki.bash-hackers.org/scripting/debuggingtips.md

   * did you close your ''('' with a '')''?

 **__Note:__** It seems that here-documents (tested on versions ''1.14.7'', ''2.05b'', ''3.1.17'' and ''4.0'') are correctly terminated when there is an EOF before the end-of-here-document tag (see [[syntax:redirection | redirection]]).
 The reason is unknown, but it seems to be deliberate.
-Bash 4.0 added an extra message for this: ''warning: here-document at line &lt;N&gt; delimited by end-of-file (wanted `&lt;MARKER&gt;')''
+Bash 4.0 added an extra message for this: ''warning: here-document at line <N> delimited by end-of-file (wanted `<MARKER>')''